How to Grind Coffee Beans at Home

 For the ultimate DIY coffee experience, you can grind your beans with a mortar and pestle.
 It’s labour-intensive but incredibly satisfying.

-1. Measure Your Beans: About 10 grams per 6-ounce cup.
+1. Measure Your Beans: About 10 grams to 20 grams should do it.

-2. Add Beans to Mortar: Place the beans in the mortar.
+2. Add the Beans to the Mortar: Place the beans in the mortar.

-3. Grind in Small Batches: Use the pestle to crush the beans in small batches.
+3. Grind in Small Batches: Use the pestle to crush the beans up.
+Do this in small batches.
 Apply a twisting motion to grind them to your desired consistency.

 4. Check the Grind: Inspect the grounds to ensure consistency.